 - Sign our Community Partner agreement and receive your Health in Our Hands Community Partner Certificate!

 As a Community Partner, you can expect to:

 Health in Our Hands is an initiative of the Research Action for Health Network (REACHnet).
-REACHnet is one of nine clinical research networks (CRNs) nationwide in PCORnet®, The National Patient-Centered Clinical Research Network.
+REACHnet is one of eight clinical research networks (CRNs) nationwide in PCORnet®, The National Patient-Centered Clinical Research Network.
 REACHnet is funded by the Patient-Centered Outcomes Research Institute (PCORI).